Super body calls for fairness and stability in upcoming federal budget

 Among ASFA’s key recommendations in its pre-budget submission was increasing the upper threshold for the Low Income Superannuation Tax Offset (LISTO) from $500 to $810 a year based on the current tax threshold.

-Breaking this down, the industry body said that, as a result of changes to income tax brackets, individuals on incomes between $37,000 and $45,000 receive only a small tax concession in regard to their superannuation, a concession that is less than applies to those with incomes below or above that income bracket.
+Breaking this down, the industry body said that, as a result of changes to income tax brackets, individuals on incomes between $37,000 and $45,000 receive only a small tax concession in regard to their superannuation.

-It also requested that the ATO be fully funded so that the agency may pursue employers who don’t pay the required Superannuation Guarantee contribution to their workers.
+It also requested that the ATO be fully funded so that the agency may pursue employers that don’t pay the required superannuation guarantee contribution to their workers.

-“The non-payment and underpayment of superannuation by employers risks the retirement income of millions of Australians – it’s equivalent to wage theft and has significant impacts on retirement outcomes,” Delahunty explained.
+“The non-payment and underpayment of superannuation by employers risks the retirement income of millions of Australians – it’s equivalent to wage theft and has significant impacts on retirement outcomes,” Delahunty said.

 It also pointed to the benefits from compound investment returns given the long period before retirement would be significant.

-“The intent of not paying super to under-18s working less than 30 hours per week was to stop fees and insurance premiums from eroding low-balance accounts,” the CEO Added.
+“The intent of not paying super to under-18s working less than 30 hours per week was to stop fees and insurance premiums from eroding low-balance accounts,” the CEO said.

 “However, today there are strong protections applying to low-balance accounts, so continuing to exclude this group from SG contributions now lacks justification and disadvantages young people in the early stages of their working lives.”

-Other recommendations also include sending more funding for ASIC for an information campaign on superannuation, focusing on the Moneysmart website, in addition to reviewing the treatment of superannuation payments owed by insolvent employers.
+Other recommendations also include sending more funding to ASIC for an information campaign on superannuation, focusing on the Moneysmart website, in addition to reviewing the treatment of superannuation payments owed by insolvent employers.

 AUTHOR